 If you’re considering a buying a house in an affordable area of Washington, D.C. but haven’t chosen a location yet, reach out to one of our knowledgeable Clever Partner Agents so that they can point you in the right direction.

 With an experienced Clever Partner Agent’s help, you can be sure to find the best property, in the right area for you.
-You will also benefit from additional cost-saving opportunities, such as a Home Buyer Rebate of $1,000 — or up to 1% for properties over $500,000 — in qualifying states.
+You could also qualify for Clever Cash Back — 0.5% of the purchase price back after closing on a home over $150,000.